Interactive Digital Media BSc (Hons) (Single Honours)

 5. Justifying the investigative and decision making process in an evidential setting.
 CO6009

 Students will be able to apply specific skills relevant to current practice in the area of Interactive Digital Media and computing, and continue to develop these skills with an appreciation to technological responsibility.

-The Interactive Digital Media(IDM)programme offered is a Level 6 top up Single Honors subject programme studied over one years if on a full time basis
+The Interactive Digital Media(IDM)programme offered is a Level 6 top up Single Honours subject programme studied over one years if on a full time basis (longer part-time)

 Each module is worth 20 credits with 200 hours of associated teaching and learning, except for the double modules which carry a 40 credit value and 400 hours of teaching and learning.

 The programme takes into account the benchmarking statements for Computing (IDM does not have its own) and the Framework for Higher Education Qualifications in England, Wales and Northern Ireland.
 The structure has at its core the establishment and development of knowledge, skills and understanding of IDM situated within the design factors which impact upon them and upon which they impact.

 Assessment of the modules is through academically, personally and vocationally orientated outcomes designed to prepare the student for graduate level work and/or further study.

 At Level 4 the student will have gained exposure to a wide range of theories, skills and practices underpinning the production of IDM systems.

 Level 5 the will have continued the development of these capabilities.